Vietnam Travel Tips – A comprehensive guide to planning your dream trip!

 Vietnamese currency and money

-Local currency – Vietnamese Dong (d) however most places will accept USD too.
+Local currency – Vietnamese Dong (d) however USD can often be used also.

 ATMS – ATMS are wide spread and you shouldn’t have an issue finding one.